 Frozen bananas come in handy for so many recipes.
 Now anytime I have bananas that are really ripe I just toss them in the freezer.
 There are so many uses for frozen bananas you can thaw them out for banana bread, muffins or pancakes.

-And you can also use them frozen for smoothies.
+You can also use them frozen for smoothies.
 I love them in smoothies because you don't have to use as much ice since the banana chunks are frozen.
 I have made a list below of the different ways to freeze and store bananas.

 - Peel and place the whole bananas in a large freezer bag.
 Seal and date bag.